Adnene93/RefineAndMine/README.md

 # RefineAndMine
-This repository contains the materials concerning the paper : Anytime Interval Patterns Mining with Guarantees
+This repository contains the materials concerning the paper : Anytime Interval Patterns Mining with Guarantees.
+It contains: